tensorflow/serving/tensorflow_serving/session_bundle/README.md

 within the assets directory. `LoadSessionBundleFromPath` will handle the base path and asset directory swap/concatenation such that the tensor is set with the fully qualified filename upon return.

+# Notes of exporter usage

+The typical workflow of model exporting is:

+1. Build model graph G
+2. Train variables or load trained variables from checkpoint in session S
+3. [Optional] build inference graph I
+4. Export G

+The Exporter should be used as follows:

+1. The Saver used in Exporter(saver) should be created under the context of G
+2. Exporter.init() should be called under the context of G
+3. Exporter.export() should be called using session S
+4. If I is provided for Exporter.init(), an exact same Saver should be created under I as the saver under G -- in the way that exact same Save/Restore ops are created in both G and S